 Interestingly, in a very small gist, one of the ways that the industry began in the US was because women needed a safe space to work.
 You were either black, and you didn’t have safe spaces at all because you were working in people’s homes in incredibly unsafe working conditions, or a factory with hazardous working conditions as well.
 White women were also working in factories with dangerous working conditions, so the American hair salon began.
 You weren’t able to go to a barbershop because barbers didn’t want women in their spaces, so they created a safe space where they could economically thrive.

-Men saw that this happened, European white men who came to America and the barbers who were already there, and saw that the industry was flourishing and said “Let me just tell you how it’s done,” as historically happens everywhere.
-So, organizations were created, regulations, a bunch of tiny things that slowly erased the story of the true salon industry.
+European white men alongside American barbers saw that the industry was flourishing and said “Let me just tell you how it’s done,” as historically happens everywhere.
+So, organizations were created, regulations and practices were put in place that slowly erased the story of the true salon industry.

 Throughout the industry, there has always been this push and pull.
 As you said, everyday Americans are mainly seeing women at their local hair salon.
-These places have been a safe space for anyone that wasn’t excepted in a barbershop.
-LGBTQ+, all minorities, everybody that doesn’t exist in a white Euro society.
+These places have been a safe space for anyone that wasn’t accepted in a barbershop.
+LGBTQ+, all minorities, everybody that doesn’t exist in a white, male, Euro society.
 These regulations came through and took away women’s autonomy in these historically safe spaces.

 Everyone knows the importance of what a hairdresser can do when you sit in their chair.
 Still, I think that these regulations have slowly been trying to professionalize the industry and take away some of that intimate personal connection that each hairdresser has.
 If this hadn’t happened, the industry would have already pushed forward some of the things I’m fighting for now, like paid family leave.
 These are family issues, and in a workplace where it’s primarily women, these individuals would have fought for these things just like they did in the past.
 In the past, Madam CJ Walker, Annie Turnbo, and so many other hairdressers had always been involved in the community and political work because when you see an issue with your clients and your community, you take care of it.